marado/yarn.social/index.md

 ### Join an existing Pod

-You are welcome to join one of the existing pods list here:
+You are welcome to join one of the existing pods listed here:

 - [twtxt.net](https://twtxt.net)
   The first Yarn.social pod launched on the 20th July 2020 and hosted in